 Balms can be a very effective way to apply essential oils to your body, for multiple uses, whether it be for mood or for health issues.
 They work well because you not only get the benefits of the base ingredients in addition to the essential oils, but they stay put on your body longer than if you used just the essential oil straight on the skin.

-This particular balm was designed to help relieve tension in the muscles and help with headache relief.
-I personally get tension built up very fast in my neck and shoulders, which causes headaches, so I use it when that is flaring up.
+This particular balm was designed to help with headache relief and neck and shoulder tension.
+I personally get tension built up very fast in my neck and shoulders, which causes headaches.
 If the tension is really bad, you can layer oils on top of the balm as well.

 If you don’t want to make your own, you can buy a pre-made headache balm on Amazon.

-Spearmint essential oil is used for its cooling effect, which immediately helps relieve the pain.
-The cooling sensation it gives will feel like it is masking that pain, but it will take it away too.
+Spearmint essential oil is used for its cooling effect, which immediately helps relieve the discomfort.
+The cooling sensation feels wonderful too.
 Plus, Spearmint just smells amazing!

 Peppermint essential oil is used for a similar reason.
-In addition to being cooling, it does help tremendously to alleviate pain and discomfort.
-For any type of muscle strain or pain, peppermint can give immediate tension relief.
+In addition to being cooling, it does help tremendously to alleviate discomfort.

 Lavender essential oil is used mainly for its calming effect.
 It will help calm your mood, your tension and the stress in the muscles.
-It will also help you sleep if you are dealing with the pain at night.
-In addition, it’s great for the skin too, so it helps in that aspect as well.
+It will also help you sleep restfully.

 This recipe makes more than one container or balm, so depending on the size you get, you can make extras to give away, or to keep for backup.
 I use smaller containers so that I can keep them in my purse or give them to people easily.

 If you don’t have all of the supplies on hand to make this natural remedy for headaches, you can also purchase a pre-made headache balm.